Welcome.

 - We do not require anonymous submissions for this contest, though the guest judge will review the shortlist anonymously.

 - International submissions are allowed, provided the work is written primarily in English.
-Some code-switching/meshing is warmly welcomed.

 - No translations, please.

-- The contest’s deadline is 11:59pm PDT on June 8, 2025.
+- The contest’s deadline is 11:59pm PDT on June 7, 2026.

-- Every submission will receive a response by the end of September 2025.
-The winners will be announced in October 2025.
+- Every submission will receive a response by the end of September 2026.
+The winners will be announced in October 2026.

 - Writers whose work appears in previous editions of our anthology are ineligible for this award.